sirigowda204/eBike-MySQL-DBMS-Lab/README.md

-# ToDo Application Using Streamlit
+# eBike Application Using Streamlit

 ## Description
-A simple app which implements the CRUD functionalities.
+A simple app which implements the CRUD functionalities for demo DBMS class.

 ```
     C - Create